ukama/ukama/testing/console/README.md

 ## How to generate tests

-After updating patch file with required changes, run the `patch_test.spec.ts` test to generate tests.
+After updating patch file with required changes, run the `pnpm test` in terminal.